-Bijia Xing (Kate) is a third year student of Education.
-She is from China and is here for her undergraduate degree.
-She had a series of multi-cultural communication experiences and aspires to work in a transcultural setting.
+Bijia Xing (Kate) was a third year student of Education when she took part in the Transcultural Communication module in 2020.
+She is from China and has had a range of multi-cultural communication experiences and aspires to work in a transcultural setting.